acm-cmu/awap-matchmaking/readme.md

 1. Make sure to pull the Tango submodule
    `git pull --recurse-submodules`

-2. Initialize configuration files
+   `git submodule update --init --recursive`

-   `make`
+2. Initialize configuration files (if you already have a .env file, you can comment out that line from the Makefile) `make`

 3. Update the tango host address to your local volume.
-You can do this by going to the Tango folder, right clicking on volume and then `Copy Path` to `.env`
+You can do this by going to the Tango folder, right clicking on volume and then `Copy Path` to `.env` (if this folder does not exist, then you may have to run the following docker commands in steps 5-7 once first)
    `DOCKER_TANGO_HOST_VOLUME_PATH=/home/ec2-user/autolab-docker/Tango/volumes`

 4. Create awap_image.
 This is the virtual container image, `awap_image`, that we spin up to run game matches.